typeplate/typeplate.github.io/README.md

 ## What is it?
 Frameworks make decisions for you about how to organize, structure and design a site.
 Pattern libraries don't separate styling and markup, making them tough to use in a truly modular fashion.
 We weren't satisfied, so we made a thing that doesn’t do that.
 **Typeplate** is a "typographic starter kit".
 We don’t make aesthetic design choices, but define **proper markup with extensible styling** for common typographic patterns.
-A stripped-down Sass library concerned with the appropriate technical implementation of design patterns—not how they look.
+A stripped&ndash;down Sass library concerned with the appropriate technical implementations of design patterns &ndash;not how they look.

 **Broweser Tested, Developer Approved** : Includes IE7-10

 <img src="https://raw.github.com/paulirish/browser-logos/master/all-desktop.png" alt="" width="300">

+**File Size**

+- Raw ``.scss`` = **13.193 kb**
+- Compressed ``.css`` = **2.806 kb**

+## Customizing Typeplate
+This will be the explanation on how to customize typeplate and what the vars can do.

 ## Installation
-Based on use cases in a developers workflow we recommend using typeplate just after your reset stylesheet and compass import in order to function as intended.
+Based on use cases for most developers' workflow, we recommend using typeplate just after your reset stylesheet (i.e. [normalize](http://necolas.github.com/normalize.css)) and your compass ``@import`` in order to function as intended.

 For example:

 	@import "compass";
 	@import "[your_project_path]/reset";
 	@import "[your_project_path]/typeplate";

-    // Custom Author Styles below here
+    // Custom Author Styles
 	// ====================================

 ### Installation via ``.scss @import``

 Simply download our ``typeplate.scss`` file and import from your project's ``.scss`` file like so:

 	@import "[your_project_path]/typeplate";

+### Installation via ``.css``

+If the Sass version isn't your cup of tea, we've provided a CSS version.
+Simple place the contents of ``typeplate.css`` inside your project's stylesheet in the order specified above.

 ###Installation via Bower